shipkit/shipkit-changelog/README.md

         githubToken = System.getenv("GITHUB_TOKEN") // using env var to avoid checked-in secrets

-        //SHA of the revision from which release is created; *no default* newTagRevision = System.getenv("GIT_SHA")   // using an env var automatically exported by GH action
+        //SHA of the revision from which release is created; *no default* newTagRevision = System.getenv("GITHUB_SHA")   // using an env var automatically exported by GH action
     }
 ```